Trading FAQs: Placing Orders

 • How is my order confirmed?

-Once your order is placed, an order confirmation screen which contains your order number and trade details will be displayed.
-You can print this confirmation for your records, or view it online after your order is placed.
-You can also receive a trade confirmation via email.
+Once your order is placed, an order confirmation screen which contains your order number and details will be displayed.
+You can view it online after your order is placed.
+If executed, you will receive a trade confirmation via email.

 For illustrative purposes only